aimotive/aimotive_tl_ts_dataset/README.md

 - The camera sensors are rolling shutter-type sensors.
 This means that the exposure starts from the top of the sensor, going downwards, row by row.

 ### Updates
+- [Aug 28, 2024] Link added for the dataset loader and visualizer.
 - [Aug 27, 2024] Descriptions added for file structure, sensor setup and coordinate systems.
 - [Aug 13, 2024] We released the 3D Traffic Light and Traffic Sign dataset.

 ### TODO
-- Upload the dataset loader and visualizer
 - Add citation